-The botanical survey of Visserspan 40 in November 2018 (McDonald, 2019) was aimed at determining (i) the vegetation type(s) and condition; (ii) the veracity of the existing CBA

-(conservation status) map; (ii) the sensitivity of the vegetation and (iv) areas that could be considered for the construction of a PV facility.
+The botanical survey of Visserspan 40 in November 2018 (McDonald, 2019) was aimed at determining (i) the vegetation type(s) and condition; (ii) the veracity of the existing CBA (conservation status) map; (ii) the sensitivity of the vegetation and (iv) areas that could be considered for the construction of a PV facility.

 As described, only one vegetation type, Vaal-Vet Sandy Grassland, occurs on Visserspan 40.
 However, a small variant occurs in the southwest corner, where trees of Vachellia karoo are present.
-This area was identified as a 'No Go' area and was thus avoided when selecting the Solar PV Project 1 area.
+This area was identified as a 'No Go' area and was thus avoided when selecting the Solar PV Project 2 area.

-Owing to the widespread occurrence of the principal vegetation type, Vaal-Vet Sandy Grassland, I hold the view that this vegetation is not sensitive at Visserspan.
-I therefore question the CBA1 classification imposed on parts of the farm.
+Owing to the widespread occurrence of the principal vegetation type, Vaal-Vet Sandy Grassland, it is of interest that this vegetation type is considered to be Endangered A1 when one views Visserspan in isolation.
+The impression is that the vegetation at Visserspan is not sensitive and I question the CBA1 classification imposed on parts of the farm.
 I also contend that the ESA areas and degraded areas are incorrectly mapped.
+The answers to such questions are within the realm of research and would be worth more attention, however, this is not within the scope of this project.

 In view of the above, it is my professional view that the areas shaded yellow in Figure 11 could all be considered for construction of solar PV infrastructure.
-It was on this basis that the area for the Visserspan Solar PV Project 3 was determined.
+It was on this basis that the area for the Visserspan Solar PV Project 2 was determined.